US STOCKS-Wall St edges lower as Fed fears mount

-Feb 6 (Reuters) - U.S. stock indexes edged lower on Monday as investors awaited Federal Reserve Chair Jerome Powell's speech for clues on when the central bank would start cutting interest rates.
+Feb 6 (Reuters) - The main U.S. stock indexes fell on Monday as investors shifted gears after considering the possibility that the U.S. Federal Reserve may take longer to start cutting rates.

-The latest report highlighted the resilience of the U.S. labor market and stoked fears of rates staying higher for longer.

-Focus will be on comments from Fed officials this week, including Powell on Tuesday, for clues on any change in the central bank's dovish rhetoric after data last week showed services activity were strong in January.
+Traders are keeping a close eye on speeches by Fed officials this week, including Chair Jerome Powell on Tuesday, for any change in the central bank's dovish rhetoric after data last week showed services activity was strong in January as well as strong job growth.

-"Right now everything is about what interest rates' expectations are doing, and today they are up a decent amount," said George Cipolloni, portfolio manager at Penn Mutual Asset Management.

-"The Fed had initially pulled rates' (expectations) down on Wednesday, but then the jobs number came out and it offset everything that the Fed said."
+U.S. Treasury Secretary Janet Yellen said on Monday the United States may avoid a recession as inflation is coming down while the labor market remains strong.

+"As the economy is proving to be more resilient, the odds of recession are dwindling and then there's less of a need for rate hikes or rate cuts, more imminently because of the diminishing odds of a hard landing in the first half of this year," said Jack Janasiewicz, lead portfolio strategist and portfolio manager at Natixis Investment Managers Solutions.

 Money market participants now see the benchmark rate peaking at 5.1% by July, in line with what most policymakers have backed repeatedly.
 0#FEDWATCH